 GRE Test Scores

-Someone who signs up for the GRE General Test can expect to receive three scores after successfully completing the test, including scores in verbal reasoning, quantitative reasoning and analytical writing.
+Someone who signs up for the GRE general test can expect to receive three scores after successfully completing the test, including scores in verbal reasoning, quantitative reasoning and analytical writing.
 Verbal and quantitative scores range from 130 to 170, and these scores are always a whole number.
-Writing scores can be as low as 0 and as high as 6, and these scores are assigned in half-point increments.
+Writing scores can be as low as zero and as high as six, and these scores are assigned in half-point increments.

-Experts say grad school applicants should set their target GRE score based on both the competitiveness of the programs they are applying for and the maximum score they believe they are able to achieve.
+Experts say grad school applicants should set their target GRE score based on the competitiveness of the programs where they are applying and the maximum score they believe they can achieve.

-Yim says that, in order for a GRE score to have a positive impact on a prospective grad student’s admissions chances at his or her target schools, it needs to be higher than the norm at those schools.
+In order for a GRE score to have a positive impact on a prospective grad student’s admissions chances at his or her target schools, it needs to be higher than the norm at those schools, Yim says.
+“If you reach that score, you are an average student, so the score really just doesn’t help you.”

-How Much Does It Cost to Take a GRE Test?
+How Much Does It Cost to Take the GRE?

-In most parts of the world where the GRE General Test is administered, the cost is $205, but there are four nations where the price is higher: $226 in Nigeria, $239 in Australia, $231.30 in China and $255 in Turkey.
+In most parts of the world where the GRE general test is administered, the cost is $205, but there are five nations where the price is higher: $213 in India, $226 in Nigeria, $230 in Australia, $231.30 in China and $255 in Turkey.

 The price of GRE Subject Tests is $150 everywhere.